zerodevx/zero-list-hero/README.md

 2. If you're using Polymer's data-binding (eg. inside a `dom-repeat` template), set your target attributes annotatively via the ***`$=`*** syntax.

-3. Transitions are automatic when changes to any `hero` element are detected.
+3. Transitions are automatic when changes to any `hero` element is detected.
 Multiple mutations are consolidated and debounced with a default delay of 500ms (optionally change delay timing by setting `debounce-delay` attribute).